relapse

 You may also find yourself continuing to feel anxious that your child will relapse.
 Obsessive thinking involves a lot of “what if” thinking.
 What if he relapses, loses his job, or has to return to treatment?
 What if she never wants to quit?
 This type of thinking is fear of the future.

 It is something to talk about rather than worry about.
-Ask permission to speak with your child ahead of time so that you both are clear.
+Ask permission to speak with your child beforehand so that you both are clear.

 Have a conversation about your worries.
 Ask, “If I notice that your child’s behavior indicates being high in the past, can I bring it up to you?
 Is that okay?